myrtopsi/Unfolding-San-Donato-in-Polverosa/README.md

 SPA_PhotoTagging
-PhotoTagging of the 2021 San Donato in Polverosa convent in Novoli, Florence.
+PhotoTagging of San Donato in Polverosa convent in Novoli, Florence.

 This application has four files: